Cel-Sci Corporation: Multikine stage 3 study results

 On June 28, 2021, Cel-Sci announced that the study missed its primary endpoint as the higher risk subgroup did not achieve a 10% improvement in overall survival even though the lower risk subgroup did.
 Kersten declared that the company would apply for FDA approval of the drug despite the study's missed endpoint.
 Following the announcement, Cel-Sci's stock lost between 40-50% of its value in one day as trading was halted at least 3 times.

 Other products

-LEAPS (Ligand Epitope Antigen Presentation System) technology, a therapeutic vaccine for rheumatoid arthritis.
+Cel-Sci has also worked on LEAPS (Ligand Epitope Antigen Presentation System), a system of therapeutic vaccines for rheumatoid arthritis.

-HGP-30 is also being tested to determine if it is an effective treatment against the AIDS virus.
-In 1996, The Washington Post reported that the company was conducting its testing without the backing of the FDA because they couldn't agree on study details with the regulatory organization.
-Analysts were quoted as stating that this decision could cause the company delays in the event that it has to redo its research to conform to FDA standards.
+The company is also testing HGP-30 to determine if it is an effective treatment against the AIDS virus.
+In 1996, The Washington Post reported that the company was conducting its testing without the backing of the FDA because they couldn't agree on study details with said regulatory organization.
+Analysts were quoted as stating that this decision could cause the company delays in the event that it has to redo its research to meet FDA standards.